Jaikido007/Bookmark-manager/README.md

 So that I can see my bookmarks
 I would like to be able to list my bookmarks.

-Add new bookmarks
+Add new bookmarks:

 As a user
-So that I can
+So that I can store extra bookmarks
+I would like to be able to add new bookmarks

 Delete bookmarks